pnp/blog/content/post/adaptive-cards-community-call-march-2021.md

 Outlook front-ends.
 Developers no longer need to build separate applications for each environment.
 - The call was hosted by Matt
 Hidinger (Microsoft).
 Presenters include Shiladitya Saha (Microsoft Teams) and Karan Thapar (Microsoft Outlook).
 Recorded on March 11, 2021.

 ## Demo

-**Deep dive into Universal Actions for Microsoft Teams and Outlook -** cards authored using the new **Action.Execute** action type "just work" in Teams chats, Outlook emails and more thanks to seamless back-end activity synchronization.
+**Deep dive into Universal Actions for Microsoft Teams and Outlook**

+cards authored using the new **Action.Execute** action type "just work" in Teams chats, Outlook emails and more thanks to seamless back-end activity synchronization.
 Action.Execute can return a new card to